Oglethorpe County Vehicle Impound Guide

 Understanding the costs involved is crucial to planning your retrieval strategy.
 Be prepared for a potentially significant expense.

-IMPORTANT: These fees accumulate daily.
+IMPORTANT: Storage fees accumulate every day.
 The longer you wait, the more expensive it becomes.
 Prioritize getting your car back as soon as possible to minimize the financial burden.

 Timeline